julfisa/Chatbot_Apps/QEA_Quaker/README.md

-# Anish's Color Bot
+# QEA_Quaker Bot

 ## :surfer: Introduction
-The purpose of this repo is to showcase a simple color chatbot.
+The purpose of this repo is to showcase a Automation query resolution chatbot.

-The color chatbot by Anish incorporates concepts of:
+The QEA_Quaker chatbot  incorporates concepts of:

 - Intents
 - Entities
 - Stories
 - Domain

-These are concepts that I shall explain in the [blog series](https://medium.com/@anishmahapatra/the-journey-of-a-building-a-chatbot-part-0-for-smart-noobs-index-ed86790bc976)

 ## Pre-requisites:
 * Make sure your chipset supports TensorFlow (post 2011)